bluekitchen/btstack/chipset/README.md

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
 Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

-The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller, but no support for Classic (BR/EDR).
+The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller that also supports 2M-PHY, but does support Classic (BR/EDR) anymore.

 ALl can either be used as an SoC with the application running on the ESP32 itself or can be configured as a regular Bluetooth HCI Controller.
-BTstack can work either on the SoC itself, or another MCU when ESP32 is connected via 4-wire UART.
+BTstack can work either on the SoC itself or on another MCU with the ESP32 connected via 4-wire UART.

-Wifi can be used with Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted), too.
+See Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted) for use as Bluetooth/Wifi Ccontroller.

 ## EM Microelectronic Marin

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented extension to implement flow control and signal if the EM9301 has data to send.

 In December 2016, EM released the new EM9304 that also features an HCI mode and adds support for optional Bluetooth 4.2. features.
 It supports the Data Length Extension and up to 8 LE roles.
 The EM9304 is a larger MCU that allows to run custom code on it.
 For this, an advanced mechanism to upload configuration and firmware to RAM or into an One-Time-Programmable area of 128 kB is supported.
 It supports a superset of the vendor specific commands of the EM9301.

-EM9304 is used by the 'stm32-l053r8-em9304' port in BTstack.
+EM9304 is used by the 'stm32-l073rz-em9304' port in BTstack.
 The port.c file also contains an IRQ+DMA-driven implementation of the SPI H4 protocol specified in the [datasheet](http://www.emmicroelectronic.com/sites/default/files/public/products/datasheets/9304-ds_0.pdf).

 **BD Addr** must be set during startup for EM9301 since it does not have a stored fix address.
 The EM9304 comes with an valid address stored in OTP.